azam420/ui-daily-design/README.md

 # UI-design-daily INTO code

-Design converted int0 code inspired from by <https://www.uidesigndaily.com/>
+Design converted into code inspired from <https://www.uidesigndaily.com/>

 ## License